 Although it’s pretty clear by now that your Monstera is perfectly capable of defending itself, the sight of a maimed plant can be worrisome.

-No worries: your Monstera will be absolutely fine.
+Your Monstera will usually be absolutely fine.
 Unfortunately the damaged foliage won’t recover, so you can remove it if you find it unsightly.
 Other than that, the plant should keep growing as usual.